julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 No plant appears more widely in European dream folklore than **mugwort (Artemisia vulgaris)**.

-Medieval herbals describe it as a plant that “guards the wanderer”—the wanderer being either the traveler on a real road or the sleeper on the dream-road.
+Medieval herbals describe it as a plant that “guards the wanderer”, the wanderer being either the traveler on a real road or the sleeper on the dream-road.

-Its use was considered the most potent around the solstices.
-Check out **[How Mugwort is Used Traditionally for Prophetic Dreaming During the Winter Solstice](/solstice-dreaming-mugwort-wormwood/)**.
+According to folk magik practices, mugwort reaches its maximum potency for inducing prophetic dreams around the solstices.
+For a detailed exploration, read **[How Mugwort is Used Traditionally for Prophetic Dreaming During the Solstices](/solstice-dreaming-mugwort-wormwood/)**.

 Historic uses included:
 - hung above the bed to protect the dreaming soul